-The Town's General Fund budgetary revenues and other financing sources in the amount of \$2,610,321 did not meet budgetary expectations of \$2,629,417 by \$19,096.
-Negative variances occurred throughout the Town's financial resources.
-A positive variance occurred for capital grants; these funds were used to aid the Town's recovery from Covid-19 global pandemic.
-Further detail of individual line-item revenues for the general fund can be found in the 'Other Supplemental Information' section following the notes to the financial statements.
+The Town's General Fund budgetary revenues and other financing sources in the amount of \$2,982,950 were below budgetary expectations of \$3,146,289 by \$163,339.
+Positive variance occurred for capital grants; these funds were used to supplement capital and maintenance projects throughout the Town.
+Negative variances occurred for property taxes and development fees being less than anticipated.
+Further detail of individual line-item revenues for the general fund can be found in the 'Supplemental Information' section following the notes to the financial statements.